AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 ## State

 The next big concept in React is State.
-State is just a term for special variables, these variables when they are changed will cause the component to rebuild/rerender itself and update the what the user sees on the screen.
+State is just a term for special variables, these variables when they are changed will cause the component to rebuild/rerender itself and update what the user sees on the screen.

-Let's show you can example NOT using state.
+Let's show you an example NOT using state.

 ```js